makrai/notes/antoniak18-stabil-embed-naacl.md

 * For each corpus, we
-  * select a set of 20 relevant query words from high probability words from an LDA topic model (Blei+ 2003) trained on that corpus with 200 topics.
-We
+  * select a set of 20 relevant query words from high probability words from an LDA topic model (Blei+ 2003) trained on that corpus with 200 topics
   * creating a similarity ranking of all the words [to each query word ]
   * calculate the mean and standard deviation of the cosine similarities
   * select the 20 words most closely related to the set of query words and